pawnu/PythonSecurityPipeline/README.md

 # Dockerfiles for Jenkins server

-Use this project to create a Jenkins server and DevSecOps pipeline for Python web application
+Use this project to create a Jenkins server on AWS Ubuntu 18.04 and DevSecOps pipeline for Python web application

-*NOTE: This has been tested on AWS Ubuntu 18.04 amd64 server*
+*Disclaimer: This project is for prototype, do not use it for deploying to production*

 **TO DO:**
 1. Use ansible to create and deploy project to AWS ec2 instances